It’s no wonder your cat is scared of the vet!

 - If your cat is still terrified of the carrier after many attempts, try a completely different carrier.

-Hard boxes with thousands of fasteners and a front port of entry are not feline-friendly.
+Hard boxes with thousands of fasteners and a front port of entry are not cat-friendly.
 It figures this is the typical carrier sold at most discount and big box stores or the kind you can borrow from your neighbor.

-Carriers made of softer material with zippers rather than a million screws and clunky loud hardware and with multiple places for entry and exit are more desirable in my mind.
+Carriers made of softer material with zippers rather than a million screws and clunky, loud hardware and with multiple places for entry and exit are more desirable in my mind.

-Once at the vet, for example, as you easily remove or open the top of the carrier, the fearful kitty deserves the right to stay in the bottom portion of the carrier if necessary.
+Once at the vet, as you easily remove or open the top of the carrier, your fearful cat deserves the right to stay in the bottom portion of the carrier if necessary.

 The absurd conundrum of the cat box is hilarious.
 At home, you can’t get the cat into the box.
 You become distressed.
 You are out of breath.
 You may look like the victim of a home invasion when all is said and done.

 Then, when you finally arrive at the vet, your cat won’t come out of the box.